thegooddocsproject/templates/how-to/template-how-to.md

 ### Step 3: Optional: title for step - code snippet

-Lead in sentence explaining the code snippet.
+Lead-in sentence explaining the code snippet.
 E.g.:

 Run the `apt` command to install the Asciidoctor package and check the version.